darkalchemy/Slim-Auth/README.md

 ```

 ### Notes
-If you want to use redis as your session handler, you must set:
+If you want to use redis as your session handler, you should add this to php.ini and uncomment as needed, TCP or Socket:
 ```
+; TCP
-session.save_handler = redis
+; session.save_handler = redis
-session.save_path    = "tcp://127.0.0.1:6379?database=1"
+; session.save_path    = "tcp://127.0.0.1:6379?database=1"

+; UNIX Socket
+; session.save_handler = redis
+; session.save_path = "unix:///dev/shm/redis.sock?database=1"
 ```
-As of now, uma/redis-session-handler can not use unix sockets, but that should be fixed soon.

 ### TODO
 phpunit for testing.